 The WEF tweet is based on Henley & Partners Visa Restrictions Index, which is a global ranking of countries according to the travel freedom that their citizens enjoy.
 The firm analyzes the visa regulations of all countries and territories in the world and presents an index which ranks each by the number of other countries that their citizens can travel to without having to obtain a visa.
 The index is produced in cooperation with the International Air Transport Association (IATA), which maintains the world’s largest database of travel information, and is published annually.
 Dr. Christian H. Kälin, the group chairman of Henley & Partners has been quoted by WEF as saying, “The Henley Passport Index shows individuals where they lie on the spectrum of global mobility, revealing the strength that their passport has in relation to other passports”.

-According to the 2018 index, India ranks 86 out of 104 countries with a score of 49.
+According to the 2018 index, India ranks 86 with a score of 49.
 The ranking of the countries in 2018 is as follows:

 Has India improved its score and ranking over the years, particularly since 2014 as PM Modi claims?
 In 2014 there were 52 countries where Indian passport holders could travel without having to obtain a visa.
 This number has reduced to 49 in 2018.
-India’s rank is not strictly comparable over the years due to changes in the total number of countries.
-Here is a look at India’s score and ranking over the years – irrespective of the number of countries considered, the power of an Indian passport has remained in the bottom 25% both before and after 2014:
+Here is a look at India’s score and ranking over the years – the power of an Indian passport has remained in the bottom 25% both before and after 2014:

 As seen from the above table, the standing of Indian passport since the time PM Modi entered office remains the same or even marginally worse.
 NDTV Anchor Ravish Kumar also wrote about this issue on his Facebook page and his post can be read here.
 There seems to be no evidence to back PM Modi’s statement, “I don’t think earlier anybody experienced the strength of Indian passport”.
 Such hollow claims are of little use and serve little purpose.
 We hope PM Modi and his government will work towards making a real improvement in Indian passport’s ranking by easing visa regulations through bilateral treaties and agreements, thus making international travel easier.